Joshua-Micheletti/Notes/Programming/Angular/Observable.md

 We can use the `next` method anywhere in the code to trigger a data communication with anyone subscribed to the Subject (again, this component is more **active** than a normal Observable).

 **The use of Subjects in areas where the EventEmitter isn't an @Output is recommended over EventEmitters, for example inside services**
+### BehaviorSubject
+This type of subject not only allows subscribers to get new data on data submit, but it also allows subscribers to access the latest emitted data whenever they want, without having to wait for new data to be emitted somewhere else.

+Differently from `Subject`, `BehaviorSubject` needs to be initialized with a value which will be the first value of the stack.